maximelenormand/KML-movie-Python/README.md

 ## Execution

-You can run the scripts using the command to plot three temporal trajectories in Madrid.
+You can run the script using the command below to plot three temporal trajectories in Madrid.

 **python kmlMovies.py**